 To escape the hardships of his family life, Miguel lives in his imagination, and finds inspiration in wandering actors and storytellers.
 Based on the real childhood of Miguel de Cervantes Saavedra, author of Don Quixote, the first modern novel, this fictionalized first-person biography tells the uplifting tale one of the greatest Spanish writers of all time.

 Not only does this book provide insight into the hardships in young Miguel’s life in Spain, but it also highlights the influence he and Don Quixote had on Western culture in the United States and around the world.
 Cuban-American author and poet Margarita Engle, and illustrator Raul Colon, who grew up in Puerto Rico, also explain in each of their personal notes what Miguel de Cervantes and Don Quixote mean to them.
-Be on the lookout for the all-Spanish edition coming out Spring 2018!
+Check out the Spanish edition here!

 Based off of a Cuban folktale, this picture book tells the story of Martina Josefina Catalina Cucaracha and her difficulties finding a good husband among her fellow cockroaches.
 After taking her Aubela’s advice to test her suitors with café cubano, can anyone pass the test and win their way to Martina’s heart?
 Abuelas always know best!